cloudio-project/cloudio-deployment-examples/docker-compose-single-node-persistent/README.md

   As all services are deployed as Docker containers, obviously Docker is required.
 - **docker-compose**
   The `docker-compose` is bundled with the Docker installer on some platforms, for those where this is not the case, `docker-compose` has to be installed.
+- **Java keytool**
+  The keytool utility from the JDK is required.
+We propose to install `openjdk-11-jre-headless` which is quite small for a Java installation.

 ## How to run

 Two scripts are present in order to create and start, or stop and destroy all services.